Cash Flow

 Although some can be considered relatively benign, such as rises in inventory levels, (bulk buying can often lead to lower purchase prices), but failure to collect debts due in a timely manner or falls in sales volumes or poor customer credit controls can often be an early warning sign of potential business failure ahead.

-Both investors and the firm’s creditors want to be sure that the firm can continue to service its current debts, and one of the easiest ways to see this is to measure the ratio of current liabilities to operational cash flow, known as the debt service coverage ratio.
+Both investors and the firm’s creditors want to be sure that the firm can continue to service its current debts, and one of the easiest ways to see this is to measure the ratio of net operating income to total debt service, known as the debt service coverage ratio.